Blastocyst: In vitro fertilization

-In vitro fertilization (IVF) is an alternative to traditional in vivo fertilization for fertilizing an egg with sperm and implanting that embryo into a female's womb.
+In vitro fertilization (IVF) is an alternative to traditional in vivo fertilization for fertilizing an egg with sperm and implanting that embryo into a female's womb (uterus).
 For many years the embryo was inserted into the uterus two to three days after fertilization.
 However at this stage of development it is very difficult to predict which embryos will develop best, and several embryos were typically implanted.
 Several implanted embryos increased the likelihood of a developing fetus but also led to the development of multiple fetuses.
 This was a major problem and drawback for using embryos in IVF.

 The use of blastocysts for human IVF has proved successful.
 A blastocyst is implanted five to six days after the eggs have been fertilized.
 After five or six days it is much easier to determine which embryos will result in healthy live births.
 Knowing which embryos will succeed allows just one blastocyst to be implanted, cutting down dramatically on the health risk and expense of multiple births.
 Now that the nutrient requirements for embryonic and blastocyst development have been determined, it is much easier to give embryos the correct nutrients to sustain them into the blastocyst phase.

 Embryo transfer following in vitro fertilization is a procedure in which a catheter is inserted into the vagina, guided through the cervix via ultrasound, and into the uterine cavity where the blastocysts are inserted into the womb.

 Blastocysts also offer an advantage because they can be used to genetically test the cells to check for genetic problems.
 There are enough cells in a blastocyst that a few trophectoderm cells can be removed without disturbing the developing blastocyst.
 These cells can be tested for chromosome aneuploidy using preimplantation genetic screening (PGS), or specific conditions such as cystic fibrosis, often known as preimplantation genetic diagnosis (PGD).